Testing Dark Energy with Black Hole Ringdown: Acknowledgments

 \section{Acknowledgments}

+We thank Pedro Ferreira, Shinji Mukohyama, Kazufumi Takahashi, and Leonardo Trombetta for useful discussions.
 LS is supported by the STFC.
 JN is supported by an STFC Ernest Rutherford Fellowship (ST/S004572/1).
 SS is supported by ERC Starting Grant SHADE (grant no. StG 949572).
 In deriving the results of this paper, we have used \texttt{xAct}~\cite{xAct} and the \texttt{ringdown calculations} repository~\cite{ringdown-calculations}.
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this work. \\

 {\bf Data availability} Supporting research data are available on reasonable request from the authors.